adowlin/project-3-brew-exchange/README.md

 ### Validation
 #### HTML
 - [W3C HTML Validator](https://validator.w3.org/nu/) was used to validate the HTML on all pages of the site.
-This validator does not recognise Jinja templates & scripting, so returned errors for the lines of code where Jinja is used - this is to be expected.
+This validator does not recognise Jinja templates & scripting, so returns errors for the lines of code where Jinja is used - this is to be expected.
 No errors are present in the HTML code otherwise.

 #### CSS
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code in the style.css file.
 No errors are present.